TimeCubed/cpm/README.md

 Also, the name is a shorthand for "C Project Maker".
 It might also be vulnerable to buffer overflows, so be careful I guess.

 Feel free to laugh at my horrible C code.

+NOTE: current src is not functional yet, I'm currently remaking CPM to add new features to it. use the release version